ayoayco/McFly/README.md

 ## Installation

-Run the following to generate a McFly starter project:
+Run the following to generate a McFly starter project.
 ```
 npm create mcfly@latest
 ```